Finding a good business plan template in Excel format can be really hard, for the following reasons:

 Finally, the financial plan must look good.
 Not only it must support the story that you are trying to sell (to your management, or to investors), but it must also be visually appealing.

-In the ICT industry, there are quite a lot of software and service businesses (as well as hardware, for sure), with the added charm that gross margins can be (very) high, and working capital requirements low (who doesn’t love prepayments or annual software / service fees paid upfront?).
-So we have reflected these salient features of the ICT industry in the template below.
+In the Tech industry, there are quite a lot of software and service businesses (as well as hardware, for sure), with the added charm that gross margins can be (very) high, and working capital requirements low (who doesn’t love prepayments or annual software / service fees paid upfront?).
+So we have reflected these salient features of the Tech industry in the template below.

 Download “Business Planning Template PDF”INVESTAURA_Business-Planning-Template.pdf – Downloaded 15829 times – 1.50 MB